 The pulp contains sensitive nerve tissue and can cause lots of pain - this will not go away on its own and requires a root canal.
 Most patients say the treatment feels like getting a small filling.

 The dentist will begin by numbing the area of the tooth.
 Once the area is numb the dentist will create a small opening in the crown of the tooth and remove the infected nerve tissue completely, cleaning each canal.
-Once completely cleaned and shaped the canals are sealed with rubber-like like material and a temporary filling will be placed until a complete restoration is scheduled.
+Once completely cleaned and shaped the canals are sealed with rubber-like material and a temporary filling will be placed until a complete restoration is scheduled.
 A crown will then be placed to maintain normal function of the tooth.